avesus/deps-bundler/README.md

 and _compared_ the performance with just one single "bundle".
 We also compared different client code sizes comparing to the "vendor" part.

+We've discovered that reading from cache on mobile devices is ridiculously slow, about 1 ms per KB.

+2 big js from cache: 350 - 450 - 525 - 575 ms (but sometimes it can take up to 5(!!!) seconds just to read a file from mobile cache)
+2 big js from network: 550 - 575 - 625 - 650 - 800 ms
+a byte was changed in the smaller file: 380 - 430 - 550 - 575 - 600 ms

+One big file: 650 - 675 - 700 - 850 ms (no magic here, expectable result - the same as 2 split files, because mobile is slow!)
+A byte was changed: 600 ms (obviously. the work of network compression, but we expect the same result).
+One big file from cache: 425 (from RAM cache) - 475 (disk cache) - 550 - 575 ms

-Doing startup time performance measurements, we've discovered that one big JavaScript file is loaded and parsed faster than a pair with a pre-cached "vendor" file and a tiny, `console.log('hi')`, app file.
+Doing web app startup time performance measurements, we've discovered that one big JavaScript file is loaded and parsed slower than a pair of js files.
-[TODO: PUT RESULTS HERE]
+If only one of the files was changed, the app loads faster.

 Another "feature" was stated by HTTP/2 and browser developers that many content-types are delayed when those are all bundled in one file and cannot be processed in parallel.